 qlbm

-currently supports two algorithms:
+currently supports three algorithms:

 The Collisionless QLBM (CQLBM) first described in [5] and later expanded in [6].